frederic-perez/AmE-dictionary/data/dictionary.md

 __lumber<sup>2</sup>__ _n_ :three::hammer: _The lumber mill._ _A shopper checks out with her lumber._ _Lumber & home improvement._
 __lumberjack__ _n_ :five::hammer:
 __luminaria__ _n_ :two: A traditional Mexican Christmas lantern originally consisting of a candle set in sand inside a paper bag.
-__luminary__ _n_ :six: A person who is an inspiration to others. _Syn_ notable, guiding light, leading light, notability _He is considered a luminary in his field, due to the groundbreaking research he has published._ _The luminary Charles Darwin._ _Hollywood luminaries._
+__luminary__ _n_ :seven: A person who is an inspiration to others. _Syn_ notable, guiding light, leading light, notability _He is considered a luminary in his field, due to the groundbreaking research he has published._ _The luminary Charles Darwin._ _Hollywood luminaries._
 __lummox__ _n informal_ A clumsy or stupid person.
 __lump sum__ _n_ A single sum of money that serves as complete payment.
 __lump<sup>1</sup>__ _n_ :two: __1__ A compact mass. __2__ An abnormal protuberance or localized enlargement. __3__ A large piece of something without definite shape. _A lump sum for a report._